New Jersey 5th Grader Bowls Perfect Game

 Kai has definitely learned that lesson.
 He says right after he bowled the perfect game he was thinking all about his coaches.
 He was even kind enough to give CBS2’s Hsu a quick lesson.

 His average score is 197, and he hopes to one day become a professional bowler.
+And his parents have no doubts that he’ll get there.

+“He’s gonna bowl and get some scholarships, he’s gonna go onto college, and he’s gonna make it,” his mother says with a beaming smile.